g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/17-l2vpn-configuration.md

 # L2VPN Configuration

-Hello guys, this time we'll configure the L2VPNs!!!
-In Junos, the VPWS was refered as L2VPN, despite VPLS is a L2VPN also.
-Today, we'll configure the VPWS connection in the two models, Kompella and Martini!
+Hello guys!
+This time we'll configure some L2VPNs!
+In Junos, VPWS is historically referred to simply as l2vpn in the configuration hierarchy, even though VPLS is also a type of L2VPN.
+Today, we'll configure VPWS connections using both models: Kompella and Martini!

-The topology that we'll follow is here:
+Here is the topology we'll be following:
 <img width="987" height="821" alt="image" src="https://github.com/user-attachments/assets/f2aaab60-af94-4b3d-bb83-14d5921f2366" />

-First of all, let's clarify all the circuits:
+First of all, let's map out all the circuits:
 | Customer | Site | Router | Protocol | PE-CE Interface | VLAN    | Circuit | PE  |
 | ------- | ---- | ------ | ----------- | ------------------- | ------- | ------------ | --- |
 | C4      | S1   | CE4-1  | LDP         | ge-0/0/7            | 412,413 | S1-S2, S1-S3 | R1  |